shayanfarshid/Ozempic-data-analysis/README.md

 treatment effect accurately.
 Through exploratory data analysis, data merging, and the application of advanced statistical techniques, we will uncover causal relationships and provide insights into the dataset

+## Outcome: Treatment effect of -13.95 suggests that the use of Ozempic has a negative impact on the target patient population.
+Meaning, on average, patients who received Ozempic experienced a decrease in the target outcome compared to those who didn't receive the treatment.